ddland/MasterClass-Dashboards/README.md

 # MasterClass-Dashboards
 Scripts and some background information for the Masterclass Dashboards held during the Data-Driven Duurzaam in Manufacturing meeting [20240228]

+The presentation, with some extra slides which give some hints about making a dashboard is here also [available](dashboard.pdf).

 ## circuitpython
 Code running on the [picopi](https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html).
 All the files in this folder are already present on the device.
 At the school nothing has to be done.